Canticum Sacrum

 Canticum Sacrum ad Honorem Sancti Marci Nominis is a 17-minute choral-orchestral piece composed in 1955 by Igor Stravinsky (1882–1971) in tribute "To the City of Venice, in praise of its Patron Saint, the Blessed Mark, Apostle."
 The piece is compact and stylistically varied, ranging from established neoclassical modes to experimental new techniques.
-The second movement, "Surge, Aquilo", represents Stravinsky's first movement based entirely on a tone row.
+The second movement, "Surge, Aquilo", was Stravinsky's first movement based entirely on a tone row.

 Though most often abbreviated "Canticum Sacrum", the piece's full name is Canticum Sacrum ad honorem Sancti Marci Nominis, or Canticle to Honor the Name of Saint Mark.

 Text

 Stravinsky selected all of his texts except the opening dedication from the Latin Vulgate.
 They are presented here in an English translation: